beoite/GodotRuntimeInspector/README.md

 # GodotRuntimeInspector

 <p>
-A runtime inspector for the godot game engine.
+View Fields and Properties for scripts attached to Nodes in the godot game engine.
 </p>

 <p>